top of page

 Musculoskeletal: Inflammation, muscle spasms (muscle relaxer), rheumatic pain, joint pain, gout, arthritis, back pain, possible help in osteoporosis

-Skin: Irritation, Inflammation, diaper rash, eczema, dandruff, skin cleanser, and moisturizer may help repair aging skin burns and promote wound healing; poison ivy, chicken pox, bacterial infections, and bed sores, promotes wound healing.
+Skin: Irritation, Inflammation, diaper rash, eczema, dandruff, skin cleanser, and moisturizer may help repair aging skin, burns, and promote wound healing; poison ivy, chicken pox, bacterial infections, and bed sores, promote wound healing.

 Glucose: Helps lower blood sugar